pydatasci-repos/pydatasci/README.md

 Creating a Featureset won't duplicate your data!
 It simply records the `columns` to be used in training.

-Here, we'll just exclude a Label column in preparation for supervised learning.
+Here, we'll just exclude a Label column in preparation for supervised learning, but you can either exlcude or include any columns you see fit.

 ```python
 # Implicit IDs